Researchers at the Korea Advanced Institute of Science and Technology in Seoul found that women often choose men who resemble their brothers.

 What Did the Scientists Discover?

-To find out what people primarily focus on when evaluating potential , the team involved over 41,440 individuals aged 18 to 47.
-All participants were registered on a popular South Korean dating app, as reported by Daily Mail.
+To find out what people primarily focus on when evaluating potential partners, the team analyzed data from more than 41,440 individuals aged 18 to 47.
+All participants were registered on a popular South Korean dating app, Daily Mail reported.

-Using , the team analyzed 506,014 interactions among these users.
-The results showed that when it comes to , women prefer who resemble their brothers.
+Using the app’s interaction data, the team analyzed 506,014 interactions among these users.
+The results showed that when it comes to choosing a partner, women tend to prefer men who resemble their brothers.

 Kirsten Dunst and Jesse Plemons

-Meanwhile, tend to prefer women who are different from their own sisters, the researchers noted.
+Meanwhile, men tend to prefer women who look different from their own sisters.

-“This finding aligns with the evolutionary logic of avoiding inbreeding.
-The attraction to dissimilar faces may be an evolutionarily developed mechanism that helps avoid genetic costs and increase genetic diversity in offspring,” the researchers explained in an article published in Computers in Human Behavior.
+“In line with the evolutionary logic of avoiding inbreeding, attraction to dissimilar faces may be a mechanism that helps avoid genetic costs and increase genetic diversity in offspring,” the team wrote in an article published in Computers in Human Behavior.

-At the same time, the team acknowledged that partner selection preferences often demonstrate gender asymmetry: men and women typically prioritize different qualities due to various evolutionary and sociocultural factors.
-These potential differences in priorities may extend to preferences regarding similarities in appearance and personality.
+At the same time, the researchers acknowledged that partner-selection preferences often show gender asymmetry: men and women typically prioritize different qualities because of various evolutionary and sociocultural factors.
+These differences can extend to preferences about similarities in appearance and personality.

-Preferences can depend on context, shifting based on the characteristics of the potential partner, the researchers noted.
-For instance, a partner’s socioeconomic status (SES) may alter evaluation criteria, shifting the focus between long-term compatibility signals, such as personality, and short-term attractiveness indicators, such as appearance.
+Preferences depend on context: a partner’s socioeconomic status (SES) can shift the emphasis between long-term compatibility signals, like personality, and short-term attractiveness cues, like appearance.

-Of course, the idea of physical resemblance in partners is not new.
-There’s even popular content on Instagram dedicated to this concept, inviting social media users to guess whether couples are blood relatives or romantically involved.
+Of course, the idea that couples sometimes resemble each other isn’t new.
+There’s even popular content on Instagram that asks users to guess whether couples are blood relatives or romantically involved.